publikphigor/dyor/contributing.md

 ## Once done with all this

-Congratulations!!!
+Congratulations!
 You've made a Contribution.